muratk5n/thirdwave/en/tweets/2017/week48.md

 Scott Alexander

-Do you think that modern colleges provide $18,000/year greater value than colleges did in your parents’ day?
+Do you think that modern colleges provide 18,000 dollar/year greater value than colleges did in your parents’ day?
 Would you rather graduate from a modern college, or graduate from a college more like the one your parents went to, plus get a check for $72,000?

-(or, more realistically, have $72,000 less in student loans to pay off)
+(or, more realistically, have 72,000 dollars less in student loans to pay off)

 Was your parents’ college even noticeably worse than yours?
 My parents sometimes talk about their college experience, and it seems to have